Joasss/Joasss/README.md

 **QuaBot**

 Is a discord bot written in Javascript used by over 50,000 users, with many features like Music, Reaction Roles, Tickets, Audits and a lot more.

 **I've dropped developement, more information [here](https://gist.github.com/Joasss/d137ce3a90688dbbce24586b6e9cc557)**

 You can invite it here: [invite.quabot.net](https://invite.quabot.net) and find the website here: [quabot.net](https://quabot.net)

-**Python**

-I have a public python repo where i drop some random Python things, there's not a lot now, but there will be more!